Configure-Time Actions

 The difference between unit tests and integration tests is purely semantic, and exists solely to help organize your tests.
 LIBRA treats both types of tests equivalently.

-The following variables are available for fine-tuning the cmake configuration process; thus, these variables are indended to be set on the command line via -D, as they enable/disable LIBRA features, instead of configuring a feature.
+The rest of the page details variables available for fine-tuning the cmake configuration process; thus, these variables are indended to be set on the command line via -D, as they enable/disable LIBRA features, instead of configuring a feature.
 However, most can be put in your project-local.cmake if you want to–see project-local.cmake: How To Hook Into LIBRA for details about restrictions.

 Important